caddyserver/website/src/docs/markdown/quick-starts/https.md

 ## JSON config

-The general rule of thumb is that any [host matcher](/docs/json/apps/http/servers/routes/match/host/) with a host that looks like a domain name will trigger automatic HTTPS.
+The general rule of thumb is that any [host matcher](/docs/json/apps/http/servers/routes/match/host/) will trigger automatic HTTPS.

 Thus, a JSON config such as the following will enable production-ready [automatic HTTPS](/docs/automatic-https):